alexconst/alexconst.github.io/technical/vagrant.md

 - uniform: it works the same way across multiple cloud providers and virtualization platforms (assuming Vagrant boxes are available for those providers); and
 - reproducible: you always get the same development environment when you start a new development environment.

 The Vagrant boxes are created using [Packer](packer.md).
-And these consist on a tar file which include the virtualization software VM files (eg: .ovf and .vmdk) and a couple of Vagrant specific files.
+And these consist on a tar file which include the virtualization software VM files (eg: .ovf, .vmdk) and a couple of Vagrant specific files.
 The configuration of a development environment is done via a Vagrantfile.
 It includes settings for box selection, network port forwarding, shared folders, credentials, provisioning scripts, and other settings; for one or more machine instances.
 When a new environment is created using `vagrant up` Vagrant loads a series of Vagrant files and merges and overrides the settings as it goes.
 The order being: the Vagrantfile packaged in the box, the Vagrantfile at `~/.vagrant.d/`, the Vagrantfile for the current environment (this is the one that we'll change most of the time), multi-machines overrides, and provider specific overrides.
 Vagrant boxes are installed to `~/.vagrant.d/boxes/` while environments are created at each provider's own default folder.